message/iata/AW.md

 - passengers departing on the same calendar day;
 - passengers with a diplomatic passport;
 - Dutch military personnel, their spouse and children.
-5. Passengers are subject to medical screening.
+5. Passengers could be subject to medical screening.